 A SOC 1 examination is a highly specialized engagement that requires a unique understanding of third-party internal controls, specialized audit skillsets, and extensive experience with many unique service providers and user entities with varying interests and expectations.
 A SOC 1 report, as defined by the American Institute of Certified Public Accountants (AICPA), is a "Reports on Controls at a Service Organization Relevant to User Entities’ Internal Control Over Financial Reporting: SOC 1 engagements are performed, Reporting on Controls at a Service Organization."

-360 Advanced is a PCAOB registered CPA firm.
 You can count on our team of experts to design a compliance program customized to your specific needs.

 The Advanced team provides three main types of SOC 1 Services – SOC 1 Readiness Assessment, Type 1 Report, and Type 2 Report.
 These services are described as follows: